 - Mental practice.
 Try it for twenty minutes, and you’ll be surprised at what you get done.

+The Main Idea: Educate Yourself Here’s the point: major playing injuries DO happen, and they happen all the time to players of all levels.
+Make sure you know what to look out for, and heed your body’s warnings!
 It’s true that you have to push yourself a little beyond your comfort zone to improve on your instrument, but the next time you’re about to push a little too far, give it a second thought and leave it for tomorrow.